-Charring your food
+Don’t char your food

 Weber’s Tips and Tricks for Grilling Success recommends keeping the lid closed to allow the grate to get hot enough to sear the food.
 It helps speed up the cooking time to prevent the food from drying out and traps the smoky flavor that develops when fat and juices vaporize in the grill.
 It can also help prevent flare-ups by limiting the amount of oxygen available.
 If a flare-up happens, move your food away from the direct heat until the flame dies down.
 Keeping the cover closed is also important for getting your food to a safe internal temperature.

 If you’re using 93 to 95 percent lean ground beef, it’s more likely that you will get a dry hamburger as there’s just not enough fat in the meat to keep the patties moist.
 That doesn’t mean you have to get full-fat meat.
 Instead, add grated apple or zucchini, salsa or relish or diced onion to your burger.
-For a plain juicy hamburger, it’s best to use a higher fat meat such as 80 to 85 percent lean or a combination of different meats such as lean beef mixed with ground brisket, bacon, or pork.
+For a plain juicy hamburger, it’s best to use higher-fat meat such as 80 to 85 percent lean or a combination of different meats such as lean beef mixed with ground brisket, bacon, or pork.

-Not using foil packets
+Use foil packets

 “Tucking a mix of ingredients and seasonings into a foil packet is one of my favorite ways to grill,” says healthy cooking expert Julie Hartigan of the blog Cooking W/Julie.
 “They’re easy to assemble ahead of time in a variety of flavors and combos—just label with a sharpie—and are perfect for lighter healthier foods like fish and veggies.
 As a bonus, they’re non-stick too, for easy clean-up!”
 For dessert, Hartigan recommends making grilled fruit such as peaches or apricots.
 “Grilled s’mores work well in foil packets too, she adds.
 “Just be sure to use heavy-duty foil to avoid tearing!”

 It’s common for people to spray the grate with cooking spray to help prevent sticking, but you risk causing flare-ups and potential burns.
 Sprays can contain propellants that promote flare-ups, putting you at risk for burns.
 Also, the high heat in preheating causes the oil to reach its smoke point too early.
 Instead, oil your meat before you put it on the grill.
 If you must slick up the grill grates, wipe them with a folded paper towel that’s been dipped in oil or use an oil mister with your own oil.
-Next, find out the answers to your 11 biggest questions about grilling.